 Microsoft Security

 The Microsoft Security Event Source collects data from the Microsoft Security product suite using the Microsoft Graph API.
-Currently, this event source only creates events from Defender for Endpoint logs.
-However, any logs for the other Microsoft Security products, including Defender for Cloud, Defender for Identity, Defender for Cloud Apps, Defender O365, and Defender for Vulnerability Management, will be ingested as raw logs that you can review in Log Search.
+This event source creates events from all Microsoft Security products, including Defender for Endpoint, Defender for Cloud, Defender for Identity, Defender for Cloud Apps, Defender O365, and Defender for Vulnerability Management.

 The event types that InsightIDR can parse from this event source are: